 The park provides access to literally hundreds of miles of trails suitable for ATV travel.
 The park constructed a trailhead for this purpose which is suitable for small to medium size groups and offers an unloading ramp and parking that give direct access to the trails.
 Offroaders can tour several routes, including the Goldking Mine Mansion, Wild Cow Loop, and Boriana Mine trail that span over 40 miles of mountains.
 Park officials suggest calling ahead for availability and local riding conditions.

 Vehicle day use fees are $7 per day to help maintain the park, and hours are dawn-dusk.
-Additionally, the park has 3 large recreation areas that can be rented for large groups (such as weddings and family reunions).Address: 6250 Hualapai Mountain Rd., Kingman, AZ 86401 GPS: 35.099288,-113.884809 Phone: 928-681-5700; 877-757-0915 Website: mcparks.com/parks/hualapai-mtn-park
+Additionally, the park has 3 large recreation areas that can be rented for large groups (such as weddings and family reunions).

 The Hualapai Mountain Resort is perfect to bring friends and family and have a fantastic meal at the lodge, or stay to watch live bands on Friday and Saturday evenings.
 The resort can accommodate large parties, as well.
 Spend a day amid the grandeur of the forest, but watch the Elk, as they’ll come looking to eat right out of your hand!

 ‘Hualapai’ is derived from the words “People of the Tall Pines,” referring to the Native American tribe that once called this area home.
 These natives were relocated by the military in the 1870’s.

 - Months: Year-round